Jonss/posterr/README.md

 I should have used some library to help me on assertion, such as testify or is.
 Unfortunately, doing the assertions using `if` took more time than expected, and the code is not so clean.

+- If this project were to grow and have many users and posts, which parts do you think would fail first?
   I created a simple database with only posts and user tables.
   The posts table contains the post itself and a reference for another post, which is used to check if the post is original, repost, and quote-post.

 - A original post has a null original_post_id.
 - A repost post has an `original_post_id` and a null message.
 - A quote-post has an original_post_id and a message.
   I should have created an enum and saved it in the database to make it more straightforward.
 Instead, I handled every type in the service layer.
-Thinking about this part, in an eventual refactoring, this part might be confusing , so I'd improve it before.
+Thinking about this part, in an eventual refactoring, this part might be confusing, so I'd improve this part.

-- If this project were to grow and have many users and posts, which parts do you think would fail first?

 - In a real-life situation, what steps would you take to scale this product?
 What other types of technology and infrastructure might you need to use?
   I'd create a spike to apply cache the posts and users.